 15.1.
 Returning the Card

-If the subscription is cancelled, regardless of the reason, the Member must return the invalid Card(s) in their possession and/or in possession of the Beneficiaries of the Member's Account to the Issuing Company.
+If the subscription is cancelled, regardless of the reason, the Subscriber must return the invalid Card(s) in their possession and/or in possession of the Beneficiaries of the Subscriber's Account to the Issuing Company.

 15.2.
 Unpaid sums